icaruseffect/tt-rss-naive-bayes/README.md

 -------
 Processing the data is handled by 3 parts of the backend:

-1.) database_manager
+1.)
+Database_manager

 	-handles the connection to the mysql-server wich holds the tt-rss database.
 	-It creates an layer between the database and the article_manager to reduce the amount of code.

-2.) article_manager
+2.)
+Article_manager

 	-handles articles.
 In the first version handles following tasks:
 	-fetches all articles